yonatank93/information-matching/README.md

 	representation of the positive semidefinite constraint in the information-matching method.

-* examples - This is where the scripts to run indicator configuration calculations and to do post-processing for each example case are stored.
+* examples - This is where the scripts to run information-matching calculations and to do post-processing for each example case are stored.
+The results for these examples are included in the corresponding paper.
   **Note:** These examples have additional dependencies.
 Pleas read the README file for those examples.
   * PWS - This folder contains application of the information-matching method to solve the